volt-protocol/whitepaper/volt.md

 * use a system price for VCON instead of market price so holders can borrow their pro rata share of assets
 * the pool will have only forced liquidations, as the deposited VCON is used for governance rather than to "back" the assets in the pool
 * charge a fixed rate of 1% for VOLT borrowing, charge the inflation rate reported by VOLT Price Oracle plus 1% for stable asset borrowing
-* borrowers can only deposit assets into whitelisted yield venues, like TURBO, not just walk away with them
+* borrowers can only deposit assets into authorized yield venues, like TURBO, not just walk away with them
 * we will have incentives on borrowing in this pool so active VCON holders dilute passive holders

 This system will allow a market process to govern how VOLT and other PCV assets are allocated among yield venues, while ensuring the protocol is always earning at least the inflation rate on PCV stablecoins.
 Note that in this model VCON holders directly access a **cash flow**, as whatever they can earn allocating VOLT or PCV stablecoins in excess of inflation and the DAO's 1% cut which accumulates in reserves, they keep.